-- there is a clear policy covering the use of personal mobile devices on school premises for all users - where devices are used to support learning, staff have been trained in their planning, use and implementation, ensuring that all learners can access a required resource. - where personal devices are brought to school, but their use is not permitted, appropriate, safe and secure storge should be made available. (this needs to be shaped according to current mobile phone school policy) - use of personal devices for school business is defined in the acceptable use policy and staff handbook.
+- there is a clear policy covering the use of personal mobile devices on school premises for all users - where devices are used to support learning, staff have been trained in their planning, use and implementation, ensuring that all learners can access a required resource. - where personal devices are brought to school, but their use is not permitted, appropriate, safe and secure storge should be made available. - use of personal devices for school business is defined in the acceptable use policy and staff handbook.
 Personal devices commissioned onto the school network are segregated effectively from school-owned systems - the expectations for taking/storing/using images/video aligns with the school's acceptable use policy and use of images/video policy.
-The non-consensual taking/using of images of others is not permitted. - liability for loss/damage or malfunction of personal devices is clearly defined - there is clear advice and guidance at the point of entry for visitors to acknowledge school requirements - education about the safe and responsible use of mobile devices is included in the school online safety education programmes
+The non-consensual taking/using of images of others is not permitted. - liability for loss/damage or malfunction of personal devices is clearly defined

+- there is clear advice and guidance at the point of entry for visitors to acknowledge school requirements - education about the safe and responsible use of mobile devices is included in the school online safety education programmes